 Definition: The Four Quadrants is a basic Lean Six Sigma tool that is used by process improvement techniques like Lean Manufacturing and Six Sigma.
 It is made up of the following two tools:

-• Impact Effort Matrix
+- Impact Effort Matrix

-• Ease Impact Matrix
+- Ease Impact Matrix

-How to plot tasks on a PICK Chart
+How to plot tasks on a pick chart

-A PICK chart is a Lean Six Sigma tool used to categorize tasks or improvement ideas in the 'Identify and Prioritize Opportunities Phase.
-It is possible to figure the return on investment for each action item by an Impact Effort Matrix, sometimes also referred to as an Ease Impact Matrix.
-The size of the step on the x-axis is the ease/cost of implementation, and on the y-axis is the impact of the task on process improvement ideas.
-You would simply start by identifying all the possible action items.
-Then, place each of the action items in the matrix based on the impact and ease of implementation.
-Quick visual comparisons help differentiate 'quick wins' from 'longer-term projects' and thus prioritizes tasks, making lean manufacturing and Six Sigma process improvements stronger.
+A PICK chart is a Lean Six Sigma tool used to categorize tasks or improvement ideas in the Identify and Prioritize Opportunities Phase.
+The return on investment for each action item is visualized by an Impact Effort Matrix, sometimes called an Ease Impact Matrix.
+The x-axis measures ease or cost of implementation, and the y-axis measures impact on process improvement.
+Start by identifying all possible action items, then place each in the matrix based on impact and ease of implementation.
+Quick visual comparisons help differentiate 'quick wins' from 'longer-term projects' and prioritize tasks, strengthening lean manufacturing and Six Sigma process improvements.

-Benefits of using a PICK Chart in project management
+Benefits of pick charts in project management

 The benefits of using Bonsai in project management are extensive and impactful for businesses seeking to optimize their operations.
 Bonsai's comprehensive suite of project management tools not only simplifies administrative tasks but also empowers teams to deliver successful projects with greater efficiency and control.